maxime-tournier/maxime-tournier.github.com/notes/cg.md

   So again, we look for its minimum.
 We apply the CG algorithm to the modified system $$MA x = Mb$$, letting $$z_k = M r_k$$ with $$r_k = b - Ax_k$$ as before, and denoting the $$MA$$-conjugate directions by $$q_k$$.
-We still obtain:
+We again obtain the following conditions for step length and conjugation:

   - $$\alpha_k = \frac{z_k^T q_k}{q_k^TMAq_k}$$,
   - $$Q_k^Tz_{k+1} = Q_k^T M r_{k+1} = 0$$,

-  Now we are faced with a choice regarding who should span the
-  $$q_k$$.
-If the $$q_k$$ are spanned by $$r_k$$, we get:
+  Now we are facing a choice as to whom should span the $$q_k$$.
+If the $$q_k$$ are spanned by the residuals $$r_k$$ (*i.e.* the gradient with respect to $$M$$), we get:

   - $$R_k^T M r_{k+1} = 0$$,
   - $$q_0 = r_0 \Rightarrow x_k \in \Krylov_k\block{A, b}$$.

-  In contrast, if the $$q_k$$ are spanned by the $$z_k$$ (*i.e.* standard CG on the modified system), we get:
+  In contrast, if the $$q_k$$ are spanned by the preconditioned residuals $$z_k$$ (*i.e.* the gradient of the preconditioned system with respect to the standard inner product), we get:

   - $$Z_k^T z_{k+1} = 0$$,
   - $$R_k^T M^T M r_{k+1} = 0$$,
   - $$q_0 = z_0 \Rightarrow x_k \in \Krylov_k\block{MA, Mb}$$.

-  It is not immediately clear why one should adopt one over the other in the general case: it all depends on the problem at hand.
-However, the definition of the *gradient*, which depends on the metric $$M$$ (in this case, the gradient of $$E_M$$ is the residual), plays in favor of the first definition.
-Some particular choices of $$A$$ and
-  $$M$$ also allow to minimize the original quadratic form, by taking alternate paths in order to improve convergence (*cf.* preconditioning).
+  which is vanilla CG on the preconditioned system.
+Using the gradient with respect to $$M$$ provides an extra degree of freedom in the

-  Intuitively, the gradient descent follows directions that are *orthogonal* to level-sets in order to minimize the function, and orthogonality depends on the metric.
-Different metrics will yield different trajectories across level-sets, hopefully to obtain faster convergence towards the minimum.
-Since the second case was already described, let us continue with the first option and obtain the following algorithm:
+  algorithm: intuitively, the gradient descent follows directions that are *orthogonal* to level-sets in order to minimize the function, and orthogonality depends on the metric.
+Different metrics produce different trajectories across level-sets, hopefully to converge faster towards the solution.
+Since the second case was already described before, we now consider the first and obtain the following
+  algorithm:

   - Initialization: